Statistical Tests

 To create this card:

-• Select a categorical variable as the “Grouping Variable”
+• Select a categorical variable to define the populations by its values

-• Add values from the grouping variable to create two different populations “Population 1” and “Population 2”
+• Add values from the categorical variable to create two different populations “Population 1” and “Population 2”

 The tested hypothesis is that the probability distribution is the same in the two populations.